zayrarepositor/pokemons-app-2022/README.md

 ## Video

-☢ You could check out a video demo here ☞ coming soon
+☢ You could check out a video demo here ☞ <a href="https://youtu.be/nKPjLJp2ilI">pokemons app youtube</a>

 ## Next